-Key takeaways from President Biden’s ‘big boy’ NATO news conference
+Key takeaways from Biden’s NATO news conference: gaffes and defiance

 At the end of his prepared remarks, Biden announced he had a list of reporters to call on in the question-and-answer segment of the news conference.

-His performance grew slightly more uneven as he took repeated questions about his continued ability to lead the US and represent the Democratic Party in the upcoming election.
+His performance grew slightly more uneven as he took repeated questions about his ability represent the Democratic Party in the upcoming election.

 Biden has long struggled with a stutter, which emerged in several responses he gave to reporters.